Styl-Plus

 The group Styl-Plus (originally STYL) is a Nigerian R&B and pop musical group / quartet.

 The founding members were Shifi Emoefe, Tunde Akinsanmi, Yemi Akinwonmi, and Lanre Faneyi, the name STYL being an abbreviation of the founders' first names.

 In 1998 Lanre Faneyi died, and Zeal Onyecheme joined the group.
 This led to the group being renamed Styl-Plus, the "Plus" denoting the new addition to the group.

 In 2002 Yemi Akinwonmi left the group unofficially and the musical band became a trio without adding a new member.
 Starting 2003, the group officially had its own record label, STYL-PLUS.
-On Thursday November 15, 2018, it was reported that Tunde Akinsanmi left the group in 2012 and adopted a new stage name "Tunde Tdot", leaving Shifi and Zeal who currently act as the flag bearers of the group.
+On Thursday November 15, 2018, it was reported that Tunde Akinsanmi left the group in 2012 and adopted a new stage name "Tunde Tdot", leaving Shifi and Zeal who currently are the flag bearers of the group.

 History

 STYL was formed in 1997 in Akure, Nigeria and made up of four members.
 In 2001, the group sang mainly pop and love songs.

 In 1999, after Lanre Faneyi's death, and the addition of Zeal Onyecheme, the name of the group was changed to Styl-Plus.
-In 2002 Yemi Akinwonmi left the group to pursue another career.
+In 2002 Yemi Akinwonmi left the group.

-All The members of the group attended the Federal University of Technology in Akure.

-Styl-Plus has been dubbed Africa's "Boys II Men" due to their ability to deliver heartfelt emotional ballads.
+Styl-Plus has been dubbed Africa's "Boyz II Men" due to their ability to deliver heartfelt emotional ballads.
 The successful group of talented artists with their vocal harmonies, catchy tunes, melodies, R&B style, combined with meaningful and storytelling lyrics are a union between English and their native tongue Yoruba, spoken in Nigeria.

-Styl-plus's first two albums include tracks like "Olufunmi", "Imagine That" (Produced by Tunde Akinsanmi), "Run Away", "Call My Name", "Stay Alive" and "Four Years".
+Styl-Plus's first two albums include tracks like "Olufunmi", "Imagine That", "Run Away", "Call My Name", "Stay Alive" and "Four Years".
 Other releases include "Unbreakable", "Ready to Go", "On the Dance Floor" featuring Jesse Jagz, "Ka Fo Lo (Let's Fly Away)", "Jekeserelo" featuring Chics Bad Boy Slim (produced by Tunde Akinsanmi) and "Baby Mo".